pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 To add the data high availability feature in Kubernetes:

-1. Set the label collection of topological location for PD
+* Set the label collection of topological location for PD.

     Replace the `location-labels` information in the `pd.config` with the label collection that describes the topological location on the nodes in the Kubernetes cluster.